The Principal Dev – Masterclass for Tech Leads

 Using <toggle> Element with Signals

-The <toggle> element conditionally renders content based on the show prop:
+The <toggle> element conditionally renders content based on the show prop.
+You can use signals to control the visibility of the content on the client side.

 function App(this: FC<{ show: boolean }>) {